Contractor License

 Jobsite On-Site License Checks

-Per the State of Colorado, inspectors may randomly check for state Electrical & Plumbing License Compliance at commercial and multi-family projects.
-Please refer to the Contemporaneous Reviews of State Licensure Guide .
+Per the State of Colorado, inspectors may randomly check for state electrical and plumbing license compliance at commercial and multi-family projects.
+Please refer to the Contemporaneous Reviews of State Licensure Guide pdf download.

-To check to see if an address is in the city limits of Golden, go to the Jefferson County Address Wizard – be sure to look under “Municipal Status.”
+To check to see if an address is within Golden city limits (a Golden mailing address is not an indication), go to the Jefferson County Address Wizardbe sure to look under “Municipal Status.”

 For more information on ICC Standardized Contractor Exams go to www.iccsafe.org/contractor.